gitqiji/Traditional-algorithms/README.md

-# Traditional-algorithms related to machine learning
+# Traditional algorithms related to machine learning
     Personal practice notes are only used for learning
 ## Project specification
 ### `1.
 Auxiliary tool file - Auxi.py`